MakeSchool-Tutorials/App-Design-Documents/P00-Getting-Started/content.md

 > Log into [GitHub](http://github.com) and create a new repository titled after the demo app.
 You can use your completed app repository if you have been using git/SourceTree/GitHub already!
 >
 > When viewing the new repository, there will be a link in the top bar that says "Wiki".
 Click on that and create a new page titled "App Design Document"
 >
+> We're going to be editing our App Design Document in Markdown format, which is a very simple format that looks good both in plain-text and rendered.
+You can read more about Markdown formatting [here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
+>
 > Copy and paste this into the new page:
 >